jbarndt/fcbh-dataset-io/README.md

 ## Methodology

 The FCBH audio production process breaks text Bible chapters into script segments (called lines) that are often a sentence long, but always include one speaker.
 The audio is recorded from these scripts into chapter files with timestamps that mark the beginning and end of each script segment.

-sing the python module Aeneas, we process each chapter to obtain a list of timestamps that mark the beginning and end of each word.
+Using the python module Aeneas, we process each chapter to obtain a list of timestamps that mark the beginning and end of each script line, verse, or word.

 Using a speech to text module for the language being processed, the generated text is used to test the correctness of the audio.

 The audio data is converted into Mel-Frequency Cepstral Coefficients (MFCCs) using the python module librosa.
-This output is then broken up into word length segments using the timestamps found by Aeneas.
+This output is then broken up into script line length, or verse length, or word length segments using the timestamps found by Aeneas.

 FastText from Meta is used to create a word encoding of all of the available text in each language to be processed.
 BERT and Word2Vect are two other tools that could also be used.
 Using a lexicon that provides equivalent meanings in each language, and other languages, these language encodings are used to create a single multilingual encoding that will be used for both languages.
 There are a few possible solutions to Facebook's MUSE, Google's mBERT, Google's Universal Sentence Encoder (USE), or Byte Pair Encoding (BPE) and Sentence Piece.